jgravelle/AutoGroq/AutoGroq.md

 def get_rephrased_user_prompt(user_request):
-    return f"""THis agent is a professional prompt engineer and refactor the following user request into an optimized prompt.
+    return f"""Act as a professional prompt engineer and refactor the following user request into an optimized prompt.
 This agent's goal is to rephrase the request with a focus on the satisfying all following the criteria without explicitly stating them:
         1. Clarity: Ensure the prompt is clear and unambiguous.